 The Associate of Science nursing (ASN) program will prepare you to apply for licensure and take the National Licensure Examination for Registered Nurses (RN).
+This program is approved by the Arkansas State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN).
 Coursework includes the arts, social sciences, biological sciences, humanities, and nursing.
-This 66 credit hour program is web-enhanced, full-time, and takes place over two years.
+This 66-credit hour program is web-enhanced, full-time, and takes place over two years.
 You may choose to complete the coursework over a longer period of time.

 RN Program Admissions

 Review detailed admissions information and applications.
 Nursing information meetings will be held September to December to provide more information about the Division of Nursing.
-No registration is required.
+The mandatory meetings begin in January with applications due by the first Monday in March.
 See meeting dates and times.

 Graduating from NPC with an Associate of Science in Nursing enables you to take the National Licensure Exam for Registered Nursing (NCLEX-RN) to earn a Registered Nurse license.